KARABERNOUmohamedislem/Projet-final-Data-Engineering/README.md

 ### Main

-\t The main branch where we merge all of our approved and tested changes.
+The main branch where we merge all of our approved and tested changes.
 This branch contains the last version of the project.

 ### feature_UMAP_Kmeans

-\t The branch where we implemented and tested the UMAP algorithm followed by the KMeans algorithm.
+The branch where we implemented and tested the UMAP algorithm followed by the KMeans algorithm.

 ### feature_TSNE_KMEANS

-\t The branch where we implemented and tested the TSNE algorithm followed by the KMeans algorithm.
+The branch where we implemented and tested the TSNE algorithm followed by the KMeans algorithm.

 ### feature_acp_kmeans

-\t The branch where we implemented and tested the PCA algorithm followed by the KMeans algorithm.
+The branch where we implemented and tested the PCA algorithm followed by the KMeans algorithm.

 ### docker_backbone

-\t The branch where we initialized docker and worked on the docker container.
+The branch where we initialized docker and worked on the docker container.

 ### tests_bonus

-\t In this branch we added some additional tests for hyper-parameter tunning, comparing between different dimensionality reduction algorithms and different clustering algorithms.
+In this branch we added some additional tests for hyper-parameter tunning, comparing between different dimensionality reduction algorithms and different clustering algorithms.

 ### feature_light

-\t In this branch we tested removing SentenceTransformer and replacing the dataset with csv files that contains embeddings and labels for a lighter and more efficient docker image.
+In this branch we tested removing SentenceTransformer and replacing the dataset with csv files that contains embeddings and labels for a lighter and more efficient docker image.

 ### Readme_update

-\t This branch was used to update the Readme file.
+This branch was used to update the Readme file.

 ## Usage